aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### WaitAfterConnectError
-Time to wait before (re)connecting after a connection error in milliseconds
+The delay time, in milliseconds, that the adapter will wait before attempting to reconnect to the Beckhoff PLC device after experiencing a connection error.
+This helps prevent rapid reconnection attempts that could overwhelm the network or device.

 **Type**: Integer